microsoft/surface-duo-sdk/utils/test-utils/README.md

 Use this annotation for the test method or test class if you want to mock the folding feature with the desired data.

-- `windowBounds` parameter is an array of coordinates that represents some display area that will contain the [FoldingFeature],
+- `windowBounds` parameter is an array of coordinates that represents some display area that will contain the [FoldingFeature], for example [left, top, right, bottom]. `windowBounds` width and height must be greater than 0.
-- for example [left, top, right, bottom]. `windowBounds` width and height must be greater than 0.
+The default value is an empty array.
+If this parameter is not provided then it will be replaced by [0, 0, uiDevice.displayWidth, uiDevice.displayHeight]

 - The `center` parameter is the center of the fold complementary to the orientation.
-- For a `HORIZONTAL` fold, this is the y-axis and for a `VERTICAL` fold this is the x-axis.
+For a `HORIZONTAL` fold, this is the y-axis and for a `VERTICAL` fold this is the x-axis.
 Default value is -1.
-- If this parameter is not provided, then will be calculated based on `windowBounds` parameter as windowBounds.centerY() or windowBounds.centerX(), depending on the given `orientation`.
+If this parameter is not provided, then will be calculated based on `windowBounds` parameter as windowBounds.centerY() or windowBounds.centerX(), depending on the given `orientation`.

 - The `size` parameter is the smaller dimension of the fold.
 The larger dimension always covers the entire window.
 Default value is 0.

 - Parameter `state` represents the state of the fold.
-- Possible values are: `FoldingFeatureState.HALF_OPENED` and `FoldingFeatureState.FLAT`.
+Possible values are: `FoldingFeatureState.HALF_OPENED` and `FoldingFeatureState.FLAT`.
-- The default value is `FoldingFeatureState.HALF_OPENED`.
+The default value is `FoldingFeatureState.HALF_OPENED`.
-- See the [Posture](https://developer.android.com/guide/topics/large-screens/learn-about-foldables#postures) section in the official documentation for visual samples and references.
+See the [Posture](https://developer.android.com/guide/topics/large-screens/learn-about-foldables#postures) section in the official documentation for visual samples and references.

 - Parameter `orientation` is the orientation of the fold.
-- Possible values are: `FoldingFeatureOrientation.HORIZONTAL` and `FoldingFeatureOrientation.VERTICAL`.
+Possible values are: `FoldingFeatureOrientation.HORIZONTAL` and `FoldingFeatureOrientation.VERTICAL`.
-- The default value is `FoldingFeatureOrientation.HORIZONTAL`.
+The default value is `FoldingFeatureOrientation.HORIZONTAL`.

 ### TargetDevices